 Route 419 Widening, Safety, and Multimodal Improvements

-The congested area of Route 419, Electric Road, near Tanglewood Mall is being improved with an additional southbound travel lane, plus bicycle and pedestrian accommodations.
+The congested area of Route 419, Electric Road, near Tanglewood Mall has been improved with an additional southbound travel lane, plus bicycle and pedestrian accommodations.
 Improvements will extend from Route 220 to Ogden Road.

-Construction began in August 2020 and is anticipated to be complete in late 2021.
+Construction began in August 2020 and was completed in late 2021.
 The Virginia Department of Transportation (VDOT) held a Design Public Hearing in January 2018.

 Add one southbound, outside lane from Ogden Road to Route 220, Franklin Road.

 Add pedestrian crosswalks and signals at Ogden Road, Elm View Road and South Peak Boulevard.